Don Kelly (baseball)

-Career
+Early life and education

-Don Kelly was born in the Pittsburgh suburb of Butler, Pennsylvania and played baseball at suburban Mt.
+Kelly was born in Butler, Pennsylvania, and played baseball at suburban Mt.
 Lebanon High School; in his senior year the team won the Class AAA state title.
-At Mount Lebanon, he regularly alternated between the two middle infield positions with Josh Wilson, another future Major League player.
-He was not then considered a "draftable" player and attended Point Park College, a liberal arts college in downtown Pittsburgh.
+At Mt.
+Lebanon, he regularly alternated between the two middle infield positions with Josh Wilson, another future Major League player.

+He was not then considered a "draftable" player and attended Point Park University, a liberal arts college in downtown Pittsburgh.
 Over three seasons he batted .413 and struck out just 20 times in over 500 at-bats.

+Playing career

-In the summer of 2000 Kelly played for the Petersburg Generals of the Coastal Plain League—a collegiate summer league.
+In the summer of 2000 Kelly played for the Petersburg Generals of the Coastal Plain League, a collegiate summer league.
 Kelly's collegiate performance prompted interest from major league teams and the Detroit Tigers drafted him in the eighth round (237th overall) of the 2001 Major League Baseball draft.
 Detroit assigned him to the Low-A Oneonta Tigers in the New York–Penn League, where he batted .286 and struck out sixteen times—second lowest in the league.
 The next year Detroit promoted him to the Single-A West Michigan Whitecaps in the Midwest League.
 Kelly was named the starting shortstop for the Eastern All-Stars in the league's mid-season All-Star game.

 Kelly's versatility was first put to the test at the professional level when he was with the High-A Lakeland Tigers in 2003.
 He shifted to third base when Anderson Hernández replaced him at shortstop.
 Kelly eventually spent more time at first and second base after Ryan Raburn took over at third.
 Kelly got off to a strong start: by mid-June his .363 average led the Florida State League and the local Ledger described him as a "slugger."
-Although his average eventually cooled to .317, Detroit promoted him in mid-season to the Double-A Erie SeaWolves, where he joined future brother-in-law Matt Walker (brother of current Major League infielder Neil Walker).
+Although his average eventually cooled to .317, Detroit promoted him in mid-season to the Double-A Erie SeaWolves, where he joined future brother-in-law Matt Walker (brother of former Major League infielder Neil Walker).